jgrim/wiki-discuss-online/Nerf/Miscellaneous/Why we say blaster.md

 Saying “gun” is an easy mistake to make; for many people it’s a habit.
 It’s a habit that we encourage (and remind and remind and remind) people to break.

-This matters when speaking online as well as IRL, because:
+This matters when speaking online as well as IRL because:

 * Words are habits.
 Some people benefit from practicing using one word over another by consistently saying that word.
 Even if *you* can easily use different words in different contexts, you’re setting an example.
 We have young users.
 This is especially important for us since our tagging-sport hobby uniquely often takes place in otherwise crowded public spaces (parks, schools, etc.).